A buyer persona identifies who you are targeting with marketing initiatives.

 Some business have never gone through this process and as a result, marketing activities may not have targeted messaging that will resonate with the right customer.

-A well done brand persona analysis process helps your business define who you are marketing to.
+A well done brand persona analysis process helps your business define who you are marketing to, with some degree of certainty and accuracy.

-It’s a disciplined exercise that can only help you define who you are marketing to an how you can reach them with downstream marketing.
+It’s a disciplined exercise that can only help you define who you are marketing to, but helps you define and map out your social channels, methods and platforms.